open2c/cooler/README.md

 The `cooler` [library](https://github.com/mirnylab/cooler) provides a thin wrapper over the excellent [h5py](http://docs.h5py.org/en/latest/) Python interface to HDF5.
 It supports creation of cooler files and the following types of **range queries** on the data:

-- Tablular selections are retrieved as Pandas DataFrames and Series.
+- Tabular selections are retrieved as Pandas DataFrames and Series.
-- Matrix slice selections are retrieved as SciPy sparse matrices.
+- Matrix  selections are retrieved as SciPy sparse matrices.
 - Metadata is retrieved as a json-serializable Python dictionary.
 - Range queries can be supplied using either integer bin indexes or genomic coordinate intervals.